PJ Dick Innovation Fund: Faculty Grants Program

 - Pedagogy and Curricular Impact

-- Describe the course’s pedagogical aims and how it relates to the larger curricular framework and mission of the school. (up to 250 words)
+- Describe the course’s pedagogical aims and how it relates to the larger curricular framework and mission of the School, and address the following questions:

 - Is the course required, a selective or an elective?

-- What cohorts and degree programs is the course intended for?
+- What cohorts and degree programs is the course intended for and how will it impact these programs?

-- Does this course relate to other courses in the school?
+- Does this course relate to other courses at Carnegie Mellon Architecture and how will it impact the School at large?

 - How will the PJ Dick Innovation Fund help you develop the course toward these aims?

-- Describe the course’s pedagogical aims and how it relates to the larger curricular framework and mission of the school. (up to 250 words)
+- Describe the course’s pedagogical aims and how it relates to the larger curricular framework and mission of the School, and address the following questions:

 - Budget

-- Use this Budget Template to outline the projected expenses.
+- Use the Budget Template (coming soon) to outline the projected expenses.

 - Supporting Work Samples